btholt/complete-intro-to-containers-v2/lessons/02-crafting-containers-by-hand/A-what-are-containers.md

 ---
+description: >-
+  Understand the simplicity of containers by exploring how they leverage a few Linux kernel features for isolation, contrasting with managing bare metal servers or virtual machines.
+Discover the advantages and trade-offs associated with each approach, leading to the emergence of containers as a cost-effective and efficient solution for deploying code.
+keywords:
+  - containers
+  - Linux kernel features
+  - bare metal servers
+  - virtual machines
+  - resource management
+  - security
+  - deploying code
 ---

 Containers are probably simpler than you think they are.
 Before I took a deep dive into what they are, I was very intimidated by the concept of what containers were.
 I thought they were for one super-versed in Linux and sysadmin type activties.
 In reality, the core of what containers are is just a few features of the Linux kernel duct-taped together.
 Honestly, there's no single concept of a "container": it's just using a few features of Linux together to achieve isolation.
 That's it.